 Outside the liturgical realm, Philip’s concert music includes a number of works for solo instruments, a symphonic work, and chamber music.
 While a student at Crane several of these pieces were featured in recitals and master classes for composers such as George Crumb, William Bolcom, Martin Bresnick, and Libby Larsen.
-His most recent notable pieces include his Quintet No. 1 for Winds (2015), commissioned and premiered by the Capital Region ensemble Fünf, honored with a performance at the 48th International Horn Symposium in 2016; Epiclesis for trumpet, trombone and harp (2017) premiered in Schenectady in 2018 and honored with a performance at the 44th International Trumpet Guild Conference in 2019; and Adirondack Sketches: Five Mountain Dances for Adirondack traditional instruments with piano (2019), premiered in Mayfield, NY in February 2019, and for which Philip was awarded an Individual Artist Grant from Saratoga Arts.
-Philip’s Quintet No. 2 for Winds (2018) will receive its premiere in July 2019, again by Fünf.
+His most recent notable pieces include his Quintet for Winds (2015), commissioned and premiered by the Capital Region ensemble Fünf, honored with a performance at the 48th International Horn Symposium in 2016; Epiclesisfor trumpet, trombone and harp (2017) premiered in Schenectady in 2018 and honored with a performance at the 44th International Trumpet Guild Conference in 2019; and Adirondack Sketches: Five Mountain Dancesfor Adirondack traditional instruments with piano (2019), premiered in Mayfield, NY in February 2019, and for which Philip was awarded an Individual Artist Grant from Saratoga Arts.
+Philip’s Cumulus Reverie(2019) for flute and cello was premiered by Melanie Chirignan and Will Hayes in June 2019, and his Quintet No. 2 for Winds (2018) received its premiere in July 2019, again by Fünf.